 That might be about making parcel deliveries easier with over 240 24/7 parcel lockers nationwide and 26,000 tracking devices.
-Or it might be about Australia Post establishing platforms such as Farmhouse that launched three years ago to help farmers sell their produce online.

 Other initiatives include funding two places for start-ups in the University of Melbourne’s accelerator program and piloting a workspace in Geelong called the Australia Post Small Business Hive that offers start-ups a co-working space to help them connect with other local businesses, and provides professional facilities such as meeting rooms, IT support and business coaching for members at reasonable rates.